rithmschool/javascript_computer_science_exercises/graphs_exercise/readme.md

 Implement the following method on the `WeightedGraph.prototype`

-**dijkstra** - this function should return an array with two values, the first being the total distance and the second an array of nodes which create the shortest path.
+**Dijkstra** - this function should return an array with two values, the first being the total distance and the second an array of nodes which create the shortest path.